Getting High in Peru

 Machu Picchu was, indeed, fascinating and mysterious (stay tuned for an upcoming blog) despite the heat and crowds.
 But I was captivated more by the days preceding our visit to that city, which was reclaimed a hundred years ago from the choke of dense forest overgrowth.
 After a night in the ancient Inca capital of Cusco (elev.
 11,000'), our group of ten followed our super-capable and fun guides, Manolo Lazo and Pepe Soldevila into the Andes.
 (Note: signing on to an open-enrollment group is always dicey; we all agreed that this one was 100% good!
 No whiners.
 No outliers.
 No oddness.
 Nice.)

-What I learned was that, although I’d been thinking “I’m going to Machu Picchu” for months, I actually fell in love with Peru.
-There’s a big difference.
-Not to take anything away from that world-renowned site, but the larger context of Peru (especially its highlands) easily trumps it, in my opinion.
+What I learned was that, although I’d been thinking “I’m going to Machu Picchu” for months, I actually fell in love with the larger context of Peru.
+Not to take anything away from that world-renowned site, but these places (especially its highlands) easily trumps it, in my opinion.

-And I highly recommend getting high.
+And I highly recommend getting high (that is, gaining altitiude).
 It’s worth the sweat, the burning muscles, the effort.
 One immense reward is the night sky.
 Unimpeded by light pollution, the stars glistened and shone, and we could clearly see the vast storyboard of Andean legends in the Milky Way, right there alongside the Southern Cross.
 What an terrific adventure!